-\checkmark
+$\checkmark$

 Strengths Weaknesses Storage and collection of data about the accounts of natural and legal persons; Experience in collection, storage, processing, protection, supervision of information; Provision of information about natural and legal persons to state institutions.
-Established relationship of trust with commercial banks. possibilities;➤Lack of experience ofsystem administrator;➤Infrastructure is not suitablefor IS realisation, having too many Opportunities Threats Use of the copy of accumulated data or exchange with other IS; Improvement of infrastructure and application to newly created IS.
-Possible delay of data provision; Problems of IT security and
+Established relationship of trust with commercial banks.
+Uncertain financial possibilities; Lack of experience of system administrator; Infrastructure is not suitable for IS realisation, having too many participants and users.
+No mechanism for automated attachment of funds.
+Opportunities Threats Use of the copy of accumulated data or exchange with other IS; Improvement of infrastructure and application to newly created IS.
+Insufficient legislation; Possible delay of data provision; Problems of IT security and reliability.